30 Interesting Websites That Use WordPress as a CMS 2023

 - 100+ themes built specifically for it.
 You can customize most of them using the options in the Admin panel or via direct coding.
 This also gives you the power to fully personalize your website, making it unique and distinct.

 - Thousands of plugins that can extend functionality.
-Users should take care to purchase plugins only from reputable vendors or highly rated plugins that offer good support.
+Users should purchase plugins from reputable vendors or highly rated plugins that offer good support.

 - The software is free and easy to install.
 However, you will have to pay for hosting and, if you wish, purchase premium themes and plugins.

 - Easy to manage and use.
-A number of tutorials are available for you to fall back on.
+Several tutorials are available for you to fall back on.
 Backup of the entire site can also be made and kept for safety.

 - Search Engine friendly and well-coded, fast loading, easily navigable, integrates well with social media and offers splendid user experience.